Informatics for Improvement

 What we know

-The GP contract in Scotland is being radically changed, with a focus on quality improvement through collaborative work in new 'GP Clusters'.
+The GP contract in Scotland has changed, with a focus now on quality improvement through collaborative work in new ‘GP Clusters’.
 GP clusters are groups of 8-12 practices working in the same area who meet regularly to collaboratively identify and address aspects of care which need improvement.

 The Scottish School of Primary Care reviewed the literature on the effectiveness of this kind of approach, and a key element of success is how clusters access and use data about the quality and safety of care.
 NHS Scotland recognises that in order for GP Clusters to function as intended, they need support with data analysis; but it is unclear what their data needs are, or how best to provide them with data.

-What this research explores
+What this research explored

-What this study will add
+What this study added

 It is hoped that these lessons can be translated to support GP clusters across Scotland and will inform the ongoing developments of Scottish Primary Care Information Resource (SPIRE) and the central role it plays in supporting GP practices in their local improvement activities.